Happy Reading✨

 Dadu's eyes were red.
 His voice was lower now, pained.

-“Please, let this marriage happen.
-Let our two families still be united — not through betrayal, but through trust.
+"Please, let this marriage happen.
+Let our two families still be united not through betrayal, but through trust.
 Through someone who will protect your daughter with the dignity she deserves.
-He’s grounded.
-He’s honourable.
-If you give him a chance… I promise, he will never let Meera shed another tear in her life.
+He's grounded.
+He's honourable.
+I promise, he will never let Meera shed another tear in her life.

 "She's my sister!" he roared, pointing toward me.
 "Not a token to trade for your honour!"